 How to get to Dubai Marina (from Palm Jumeirah):

 |Palm Jumeirah (tram station 9)||Dubai Marina (station 5)||tram|

 I had never been to the desert, which is why I really wanted to go on a desert safari.
 We went dune bashing (spectacular!), rode a quad and a camel, watched the sun set over the desert and ate delicious Middle Eastern food while enjoying cultural performances.
 You can read more in this post.

 Costs & transport: I was a guest of Happy Adventures.
 You can find more information about the different desert safari packages on their website.
 We were picked up from our hotel.

-Highlights Dubai: day 2
+Dubai itinerary: day 2

 Hot air balloon flight

 Making a hot air balloon flight had been a dream of mine for years.
 Flying over the desert while watching the sun rise slowly over the Hatta Mountains was magical… You can read more in this post.